CSEANZ/BotBoiler/README.md

 # BotBoiler
-*Boilerplate code for Typescript based bots*
+*Boilerplate code for Typescript based bots built with the Microsoft Botbuilder framework*

-BotBoiler is base code to get you started with an enterprise scale Node+Typescript based bot.
+BotBoiler is base code to get you started with an enterprise scale Node+Typescript based bot that uses the Microsoft Bot Framework and the Botbuilder package.
 Works with ```restify``` (for local development), Azure Functions and soon AWS Lambda.

 It's core tenets are that it must be composable, testable, extensible, adhere to separation of concerns and above all be simple, elegant and maintainable.